 “KELLY ANN!” he booms, shaking my entire life.

-that his footsteps aren’t coming down the stairs,
+I hear his footsteps down the stairs,

-“If you want to see what happens then you can just keep on playing,”
+“If you want to see what happens then you can just keep on playing,” he says,

-exposing his hand.
+childishly, exposing his hand.

 In two strides he crosses the room.